 Achieving A Better Life Experience Act Of 2014

-The Achieving a Better Life Experience (ABLE) Act of 2014 allows disabled persons to save for disability expenses without losing their assistance program benefits.
+The Achieving a Better Life Experience (ABLE) Act of 2014 allows people with disabilities to save for disability expenses without losing their assistance program benefits.
 New York ABLE allows deposits up to $15,000 yearly into the account without losing other government funding.
 These funds can be used for expenses, including legal costs, assistive technology, and funeral and burial expenses.

 Depending on the amount of the inheritance, it may be prudent to forego government benefits.
-If the inheritance is substantial, it may be more beneficial to simply use the inheritance to pay for medical care and other costs through the inheritance.
+If the inheritance is substantial, it may be more beneficial to simply use the inheritance to pay for medical care and other costs.
 Establishing a special needs account may be too restrictive and limiting on how the funds are utilized.

 Another option may be to utilize the inheritance to pay for a home, vehicle or another exempt resource that still allows the beneficiary to retain government benefits.
 Spending the money inherited properly may be the most effective way to preserve benefits and still use the inheritance.

-If you need help with estate planning for a disabled child, contact the Brooklyn estate planning lawyers at Korsinsky & Klein, LLP, today.
+If you need help with estate planning for a disabled child, contact our New York City estate planning attorneys at Korsinsky & Klein LLP, today.
 We can guide you through the entire process.
-Located in Brooklyn, New York, and Lakewood, New Jersey, we assist clients throughout Manhattan, Long Island, and Westchester, New York.
-For an initial consultation, call us at 212-495-8133 or contact us online.
+Located in Manhattan, Brooklyn and Lakewood, New Jersey, we assist clients throughout New York City and New Jersey.
+For an initial consultation, call us at 212-257-0199 or contact us online.